Lőrinc Mészáros: Football

 Around 2007 Mészáros began to invest in his local football team, and acquired it in 2008.
 He has been sponsoring the team for many years.
 He oversaw the government-funded construction of the 3500-seat Pancho Aréna football stadium in Felcsút.
 He is in an undisclosed relationship, officially main sponsor of the Croatian football team Osijek.
 Rumour has it he is the main owner of the club.
 After his rumoured purchase of the team, the Hungarian government sponsored the football academy in Osijek with €3.3 million.

 Family

-Since 1986 Lőrinc Mészáros was married to Lőrincné Mészáros (née Beatrix Csilla Kelemen) who in 2019 was ranked by Forbes Magazine as the most influential business woman in Hungary.
+Since 1986, Mészáros was married to Lőrincné Mészáros (née Beatrix Csilla Kelemen), who in 2019 was ranked by Forbes as the most influential business woman in Hungary.
 On 4 September 2020, it was announced that they were divorcing, but the reasons for the divorce were not disclosed.
-Afterwards his former wife moved to the XII. district of Budapest, an affluent neighborhood where several influential persons who have close ties with the government own or owned properties.
-Besides she cut ties with a range of business interests.

-After rumours had circulated for months, Lőrinc Mészáros' relationship with TV personality Andrea Várkonyi was announced in April 2021.

-Prior to that, Andrea Várkonyi had had a working relationship with Lőrinc Mészáros' media enterprises.
+Afterwards, his former wife moved to Hegyvidék, the XII district of Budapest, an affluent neighborhood where several influential persons who have close ties with the government own or owned properties.
+She also cut ties with a range of business interests.
+After rumours had circulated for months, Mészáros' relationship with TV personality Andrea Várkonyi was announced in April 2021.
+Prior to that, Várkonyi had had a working relationship with Mészáros' media enterprises.
 They married on 24 September 2021.

-Children of Lőrinc Mészáros and his former wife Beatrix Csilla Kelemen are Lőrinc, Beatrix, Ágnes, who works at the family holding.
+Children of Mészáros and his former wife Beatrix Csilla Kelemen are Lőrinc, Beatrix, Ágnes, who works at the family holding.
 Lőrinc Mészáros Jr. is a farmer and a site manager, lawyer Beatrix Mészáros is the head of agricultural affairs, Ágnes Homlok-Mészáros is the head of the mineral water business.
 In addition, all three children are members of Konzum Zrt's board of directors, while Beatrix and Ágnes are also members of Opimus Press Zrt.
 Beatrix later became chairman of the Mátra Power Plant Supervisory Board.
 His brother, János Mészáros, also won several high-value public procurement contracts after 2013.

 In the media

 On 25 July 2017, Bloomberg Businessweek published an article on Mészáros analyzing the mayor's wealth after the controversial acquisition of 21% in the Hungarian conglomerate Konzum Nyrt.
 Konzum's share prices dropped 99% in one year before the acquisition, along with a sevenfold increase in its short-term debt, and it cut off its staff by 86 percent.
 In the year after the acquisition the share prices increased 50-fold has a market value of about $142 million.
-After the media questioned how is this spectacular growth possible, Lorinc Meszaros responded "Maybe I’m smarter than Zuckerberg".
+After the media questioned how is this spectacular growth possible, Meszaros responded "Maybe I'm smarter than Zuckerberg".
 The stock prices of another Mészáros company, Opimus Global Nyrt., underwent another spectacular eight-fold increase in less than a year.